-Chances are that the future mobile devices will also be unveiled with not two, but three display parts.
-This way an even larger screen surface can be created.
-Several manufacturers have already applied for a patent for such a type of devices, such as LG and Samsung, but also computer manufacturers such as IBM and Intel see possibilities here.
+Chances are that future mobile devices will also be unveiled with not two but three display parts.
+This way, an even larger screen surface can be created.
+Several manufacturers have already applied for a patent for such a type of device, such as LG and Samsung, but also computer manufacturers such as IBM and Intel see possibilities here.

 This time LetsGoDigital got a patent from Intel.
 The documentation describes a folding smartphone that unfolds into a large tablet consisting of three screen parts.
 In order to give this design a patent visual form, LetsGoDigital has developed various 3D renders.

 In mid-2017, the WIPO (World Intellectual Property Office) published a patent from Intel Corporation for an electronic device with foldable display panels.
 It is a design patent with many images and a summary description.
 Striking is the versatility of the device.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 When the device is fully folded, you have a smartphone that you can operate with one hand.
 Components like the cameras and sensors and the receiver are all placed under the display.
 The device, therefore, has no bezel; it is a full-screen foldable smartphone that can expand into a large tablet and be used as a mobile workstation.